-- 1. Click Start > LizardTech > Add Floating License. - 2.
-Click Import. - 3.
-Navigate to and select the downloaded license file (.lic), then click Open.
+- 1. Start the License Server Utility. - 2.
+Click Import. - Navigate to and select the downloaded license file (.lic), then click Open.
 The License Server Utility will validate the license and display what type of license you imported. - 4.
-Click Add License to add your new license to the license server. - 5.
+Click Add License to add the new license to your License Server's pool of available licenses. - 5.
 Click Done to exit the License Server Utility.